- Explainer Video for Business

 Preparing the set and the scene

 Characters in your live-action explainer video should be actual people.
 If you prefer, you or your employees can be the actors in your video.
 But it’s always best to shoot for a professional video.
-That’s why we always recommend hiring professional actors to nail the scenes for you.
+We always recommend hiring professional actors to nail the scenes for you.

-For an animated explainer, while you may not need actors to perform in animation videos, you might need to hire someone to record the voice-over.
+For an animated explainer, while you may not need actors to perform in animation videos, you might need to hire someone to record the voiceover and choose background music or suitable sound for the animation.

 Shooting the video or Designing the animation

 - If it’s an animated explainer video, the animators will design the whole video from scratch and create beautiful visuals based on your requirements.
-Also, they’ll record and develop the sound and voice-over here.
+Also, the animation team will record and develop the sound and voice over here.

 Find How Much An Explainer Video Will Cost You With VidiFit